deitch/docker_registry2/README.md

 ### Requests
-Once you have a valid `reg` object return by `DockerRegistry.new()`, you can make requests.
+Once you have a valid `reg` object return by `DockerRegistry.connect()`, you can make requests.
 As of this version, only search and tags are supported.
 Others will be added over time.

 #### search